 Also, don’t forget that there’s also the International Student Identity Card (ISIC) Card that offers a range of discounts and benefits that you can make use of all around the world.
-It will cost you some money (currently priced at RM21.20 including GST), but it can be well worth it.
+It will cost you some money, but it can be well worth it.

 6) Book your trip home in advance

 Once summer starts, many of you may choose to return home for the long holidays to visit your friends and family.